Learning Outcomes

 Delaying Access to Legal Advice

-- alert other suspects not yet arrested
+- allow other suspects not yet arrested to be alerted,

-- hinder recovery of property
+- hinder recovery of property or proceeds of crime,

 The Right to Have Someone Informed of Arrest

-Key Term: right to have someone informed of arrest The right of a detained person to have a nominated person notified of their arrest and detention as soon as practicable.
+The right of a detained person to have a nominated person notified of their arrest and location of detention as soon as practicable.

 Detention Time Limits and Reviews